Spacer

 “We are honored that so many Arizonans participated in the Common Good Challenge as applicant teams, evaluators, and community supporters.
 They represent the best of us: people from all walks of life, working together across boundaries to design solutions to some of our state’s most pressing needs,” says Jaime Dempsey, Arizona Community Foundation's Acting Chief Program and Community Engagement Officer.
 “The intent of this competition was to embrace the idea that our society is stronger—we are stronger—when people with diverse perspectives, backgrounds, and experiences work in coalition to explore meaningful responses to complex issues.”

-In naming the program a finalist and awarding a five-figure prize, the Common Good Challenge judges lauded the CoGenerational Service Academy for the way it connects members of different generations and provides the space for innovative community solutions to flourish, ideas only made possible by cogenerational thinking.
+In naming the program a finalist and awarding a five-figure prize, the Common Good Challenge judges lauded the Cogenerational Service Academy for the way it connects members of different generations and provides the space for innovative community solutions to flourish, ideas only made possible by cogenerational thinking.

-Launched in early 2023 with funding through CoGenerate, the CoGenerational Service Academy will continue to learn from the inaugural cohort’s five pairings and further develop this new model for collaboration.
+Launched in early 2023 with funding through CoGenerate, the Cogenerational Service Academy will continue to learn from the inaugural cohort’s five pairings and further develop this new model for collaboration.

 Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation educates, empowers and connects nonprofit leaders to accelerate social impact.
 Housed within ASU’s Watts College of Public Service and Community Solutions and its School of Community Resources and Development, the ASU Lodestar Center believes that the quality of life in communities is enriched with impactful philanthropy and effective nonprofit leadership.
 For more than 20 years, the ASU Lodestar Center has provided education, research, practical tools and convenings for nonprofit professionals, philanthropists and volunteers who seek to solve problems and realize their communities’ highest aspirations.